| | | | |

 Recipe variations

-• Hawaiian Style: Toss in some pineapple chunks and serve with coconut rice for a tropical vibe.
+• Hawaiian-style – Add pineapple chunks and serve with coconut rice.

-• Korean-Inspired: Stir in a bit of gochujang (Korean chili paste) and top with kimchi for a flavor-packed twist.
+• Korean-inspired – Stir in a little gochujang and top with kimchi.

 What to serve with beef teriyaki bowls